AlbaneCar/AlphaPlan/README.md

-# AlphaPlan
+# AlphaPlan 🌟

-## Description

-The **AlphaPlan** is a web application developed to manage the **GL Project** within the Software and Data (LD) track at ESEO engineering school.
-This application facilitates the management of students, team creation, sprint tracking, project grading, and enables all involved users (students, project leaders, mentors, etc.) to interact with the system in a secure and smooth way.
+Welcome to **AlphaPlan** – your go-to web application for managing the **GL Project** within the Software and Data (LD) track at ESEO Engineering School.
+Designed with simplicity and efficiency in mind, AlphaPlan streamlines student management, team creation, sprint tracking, grading, and much more.

-The primary goal is to replace the current manual and time-consuming processes by automating tasks like team creation, performance evaluation, and grade management.
+The goal?
+To automate repetitive tasks and save time, helping project leaders, mentors, and students focus on what truly matters: the project itself!

+---

-## Features
+## 📝 Features

+AlphaPlan comes packed with features to make your project management experience smoother and more organized:

-- **User Management**: Users can log in with credentials and access specific information based on their roles (students, project leaders, mentors, etc.).
+- **User Management**: Secure login for students, project leaders, mentors, and other users, each with role-based access.
-- **Team Creation**: Project leaders can import student lists and assign them to teams automatically based on criteria such as gender and grade average.
+- **Team Creation**: Project leaders can import student lists and automatically assign them to teams based on predefined criteria like gender and grade average.
-- **Sprint Management**: Define sprints, track progress, and manage sprint completion protocols.
+- **Sprint Management**: Easily define, track, and manage sprints, ensuring smooth progress and completion.
-- **Project Grading**: Instructors and mentors grade team projects (technical management, project management, compliance).
+- **Project Grading**: Mentors and instructors can grade teams on various aspects, including technical management, project management, and compliance.
-- **Bonus/Malus Management**: Assign and manage bonuses or penalties for students based on individual performance.
+- **Bonus/Malus System**: Evaluate individual performances and apply bonuses or penalties as needed.

+---

-## Technologies Used
+## 💻 Technologies Used

+Here’s a quick look at the tech stack that powers AlphaPlan:

-- **Frontend**: JavaScript (with a framework Vue.js)
+- **Frontend**: Vue.js (JavaScript framework)
-- **Backend**: Java
+- **Backend**: Java (robust and scalable)
-- **Database**: MySQL
+- **Database**: MySQL (for efficient data storage)
-- **Authentication**: JWT (JSON Web Tokens)
+- **Authentication**: JWT (JSON Web Tokens) for secure login

+---

-## Authors
+## 🤝 Authors

-This project was developed collaboratively, with each team member contributing in their respective roles:
+This project was developed by a talented team of individuals, each taking on unique roles to make AlphaPlan a success:

 - **Albane Crateron** - Scrum Manager
 - **Isaac Mauxion** - System Admin